 Gas procurement

-In order to achieve our climate neutrality target 2035, we are working intensively on switching over our power plants initially from coal to more climate-friendly gas (fuel switch) and then to climate-neutral gas such as biogas or hydrogen in the long term.
+In order to achieve our target of climate neutrality by 2035, we are working intensively on initially switching over our power plants from coal to more climate-friendly natural gas (fuel switch) and then to climate-neutral gas such as biogas or (green) hydrogen in the long term.
 Natural gas plays an important role as a transition technology – either in the form of liquefied natural gas (LNG) or grid-based natural gas.
-Therefore, we are now gradually expanding our measures for the responsible procurement of raw materials to also include the procurement of natural gas.
+Against this background, we have transferred our due diligence measures for the responsible procurement of coal over to the procurement of natural gas.
+The main focus will be a comprehensive business partner audit of all the direct LNG suppliers before they are approved as a business partner for EnBW.
+In addition, the internal AVB committee is being expanded to include all relevant specialist areas within the company that deal with gas procurement.

 Water usage